The Cost of Being a College Dropout

 The college dropout rate carries financial implications for students

 Earning a college degree can unlock career opportunities, but the cost can be prohibitive for some students.
 For the 2018–19 academic year, the average annual cost of tuition, fees, and room and board at public four-year universities totaled $37,430 for out-of-state students.
 Private school attendees paid an average of $48,510.

 When tuition becomes unmanageable, it can have a direct impact on the college dropout rate.
-According to College Atlas, 70% of Americans will study at a four-year college, but less than two-thirds will graduate with a degree.
-Thirty percent of college freshmen drop out after their first year of school.
+According to College Atlas, 70% of Americans will study at a four-year college, but less than two-thirds will graduate with a degree, and 30% of first-year students drop out after their first year of school.
 A LendEDU survey found that 55% of students struggled to find the money to pay for college and 51% dropped out of college because of financial issues.

 College Dropouts Struggle to Escape Student Loans

 Taking on student loan debt to finance a college degree isn't an ideal situation, and loans can present an even greater burden for students who drop out.
 According to LendEDU, the average college dropout leaves campus with nearly $14,000 in student loan debt.
-More than half, 53%, aren't making any payments toward their loans.
-Forty-seven percent of dropout debtors are in default on their loans.
+53% aren't making any payments toward their loans, and 47% of dropout debtors are in default on their loans.

 A lower credit score can make it more difficult to get approved for credit cards, personal loans, a car loan, or a mortgage.
-Even if you are able to get approved, you may end up with a much higher interest rate than you would have received if you had good credit.
+Even if you can get approved, you may end up with a much higher interest rate than you would have received if you had good credit.
 Over time, that higher rate can make borrowing much more expensive.

 Avoid Becoming a Dropout Statistic